HauserV/jenkins-fire-cli/README.md

 ### Run jenkins-cli commnads
-As `jenkins-fire-cli` is a wrapper of `jenkins-cli` and `job-dsl-core` to make them easier to use, you can find the document of `jenkins-cli` in your Jenkins site or run the following command to open in browser.
+As `jenkins-fire-cli` is a wrapper of `jenkins-cli` and `job-dsl-core` to make them easier to use, you can find the document of `jenkins-cli` in your Jenkins site or run the following command to open it in browser.

 ```bash
 jenkins-fire-cli doc --open